Theory-of-Everything/nii-nvim/CONTRIBUTING.md

 ## Issues/Bug Reports

-**Please note: Soon I will be making the transition to sourcehut in the near future.
-I will keep the github repo open as a mirror however and will occasionally check for issues/prs.**

-Please use the [issues](https://github.com/Theory-of-Everything/nii-nvim/issues) page on the GitHub repository to report bugs/issues.
+**NOTE: I will not be consistently reviewing github issues, as I have moved away from github's workflow**

+If you encounter any bugs, please submit a ticket to the [issue tracker](https://todo.sr.ht/~theorytoe/nii-nvim-bugs) with a "bug" label.
+If you encounter dependency/update issues file a ticket with the "bump" tag.
 Keep all issue reports on-topic and relevant to the project.

-Issue reports will be moving to the sr.ht [issue tracker](https://todo.sr.ht/~theorytoe/nii-nvim-bugs) in due time. this works *mostly* similar to github's issues tracker.

 <a name="code-conventions"></a>